JaleesaHoule/wind_environment_characterization/README.md

 </br>

-This directory will be the home to all data analysis, raw data are hosted via Figshare: https://doi.org/10.6084/m9.figshare.21111610.
+This directory will be the home to all data analysis, raw data are hosted via Figshare (https://doi.org/10.6084/m9.figshare.21111610).

 Repository structure:

 ### Raw Data Processing
   - Example bin files from data collected on 7/7/21